Shmueli Ungar

-Shmuel Dovid "Shmueli" Ungar (/ˈʃmɪliː/) is an American Hasidic singer, songwriter and entertainer in the contemporary Jewish religious music industry.
+Shmuel Dovid "Shmueli" Ungar (/ˈʃmɪliː/ SHMI-lee) is an American Hasidic singer, songwriter and entertainer in the contemporary Jewish religious music industry.
 He has released four albums, three of which charted on the Billboard World Music category.

 Early life

 Ungar was born in 1990 in Kiryas Joel, New York, where he studied in the Satmar yeshiva.
 He continued to study at the Hitchin Yeshiva in London followed by a yeshiva in Monsey.
 He was orphaned from his father at age 14.

 Musical career

 Ungar began his career at the wedding of his sister, at the request of his grandfather, after which he continued to perform at weddings in Williamsburg.
 He was originally part of Zemiros Choir, after which he switched to Shira Choir, but eventually left the group to progress his career as a solo artist.
 In 2016, he released his debut album, Shmueli 2.
 The album was produced by Naftali Schnitzler and features compositions by Moshe Laufer, Pinky Weber, Naftali Schnitzler and Yitzy Waldner, and arrangements by Moshe Laufer and Yoeli Dickman.

 In August 2017, he released the song "Mach A Bracha" as a single in anticipation for his album of the same name.
-He also released a music video for the song, which as of November 2025, has more than 11 million views on YouTube.
+He also released a music video for the song, which as of February 2026, has more than 11 million views on YouTube.
 In 2018, he released the album Mach a Bracha.
 The album was produced by Naftali Schnitzler and features compositions by Pinky Weber, Beri Weber, Naftali Schnitzler and Hershy Weinberger.

 In 2019, he released an album called On Stage, produced by Naftali Schnitzler, with the Hamenagnim Orchestra and Moishe Roth.
 The album includes over 50 wedding songs and encompasses almost an entire wedding.

-Ungar than released his third album, Madreigos, which like his first two albums was produced by Naftali Schnitzler, this time under his House of Music Label.
-Most of the albums compositions were from Hershy Weinberger, although other well-known composers, such as Schnitzler and Pinky Weber, composed for the album.
+Ungar then released his third album, Madreigos, which, like his first two albums, was produced by Naftali Schnitzler, this time under his House of Music Label.
+Most of the album's compositions were by Hershy Weinberger, although other well-known composers, such as Schnitzler and Pinky Weber, composed for the album.

 Following the success of his On Stage album, he released a second album in the series in 2022 called Back Stage.
 The album includes 50 tracks.
-The album was produced by Naftali Schnitzler together with composer Hershy Weinberger, with musical arrangement by Shea Kaller.
+The album was produced by Naftali Schnitzler together with composer Hershy Weinberger, with musical arrangements by Shea Kaller.